DavideDelVecchio/azure-m2c-wgm/docs/08_edit_the_mapping_files.md

 Once these mapping files are **finalized, or completed** please proceed to the next pages, which uses the mapping files for **artifact generation**.

+### Alternative Wrangling/Transformation

+This migration process implements an **"opinionated"** design regarding the wrangling or transformation of the mongoexport files from "raw" format to "adf-ready" format.

+Each customer may certainly implement alternative ways to transform the mongoexport files.
+If you choose to use Python, please look at file **standard_doc_wrangler.py** in this repository and consider a similar implementation.